Home » Key Information » Academy Council

 My background in international development included strengthening education and vocational qualifications.
 I now work as an executive coach – supporting business leaders, and aspiring leaders, to enhance their careers and organisations – and as a consultant both across the VCSE sector in Bristol and internationally.

-Sponsor Academy Councillor: Abdi Mohammed
+Sponsor Academy Councillor: Vacancy

 Sponsor Academy Councillor and Co Vice Chair: Sejal Patel